Ernie Irvan: Recovery and comeback

 Throughout the first eight months of 1995, Irvan remained focused on returning to Winston Cup racing and did broadcast work for TNN while recovering.
 He went through rehabilitation and strength training to regain his physical strength.
 On September 16, NASCAR cleared Irvan for competition.
-His first attempt at qualifying for a race since his absence, the NASCAR Craftsman Truck Series race at Martinsville in late September, ended when the field was set by points standings after qualifying was rained-out.
+His first attempt at qualifying for a race since his absence, the NASCAR Craftsman Truck Series race at Martinsville in late September, ended when the field was set by points standings after qualifying was rained out.

 The following weekend's events at North Wilkesboro Speedway would see Irvan qualify on the outside pole for the Truck Series event.
 Six laps after the green flag was dropped, Irvan passed pole sitter Mike Skinner for the lead.
 Irvan led another 23 laps before mechanical problems sidelined him.

 That, however, was not the story of the weekend.
 For the first time since his accident at Michigan, Irvan entered a Winston Cup race.
-Driving in the #88 Texaco Havoline Ford as teammate to Dale Jarrett, who had taken over for Irvan in the #28, Irvan made the race; starting in seventh position, he advanced to third by lap 47 and took the lead on lap 125.
+Driving in the No. 88 Texaco Havoline Ford as teammate to Dale Jarrett, who had taken over for Irvan in the #28, Irvan made the race; starting in seventh position, he advanced to third by lap 47 and took the lead on lap 125.
 He held the lead for 31 laps and finished on the lead lap in sixth position.
 Irvan started at Phoenix International Raceway a few weeks later but could not stay in the race due to engine failure, but he did lead the most laps despite having to start last in the field due to a crash in practice.
 He started the season finale at Atlanta Motor Speedway and finished seventh.